Debian: Hardware

 The real minimum memory requirements depend on the architecture and may be much less than the numbers listed in this table.
-It is possible to install Debian with 170 MB of RAM for x86-64; the installer will run in low memory mode and it is recommended to create a swap partition.
-The installer for z/Architecture requires about 20 MB of RAM, but relies on network hardware.
+It is possible to install Debian with 170MB of RAM for x86-64; the installer will run in low memory mode and it is recommended to create a swap partition.
+The installer for z/Architecture requires about 20MB of RAM, but relies on network hardware.
 Similarly, disk space requirements, which depend on the packages to be installed, can be reduced by manually selecting the packages needed.
-As of May 2019, no Pure Blend exists that would lower the hardware requirements easily.

 It is possible to run graphical user interfaces on older or low-end systems.
 However, installing window managers instead of desktop environments is recommended, as desktop environments use more resources.
 Requirements for individual software vary widely and must be considered, with those of the base operating environment.

 Architectures

-As of 9 August 2025, the Trixie release, the instruction set architecture officially supported are:
+As of 9 August 2025, the "Trixie" release, the instruction set architecture officially supported are: